 Throughout KS2, our Learning Projects operate on a four year rolling programme.
 Within this, LKS2 and UKS2 use the National Curriculum requirements as well as our skills progression grids for each foundation subject to plan for inspiring, demanding and progressive learning.

-We currently have two very exciting Learning Project for the Autumn Term: Autumn 1 will be‘Rainforests’ and for Autumn 2 ‘Polar Regions’.
-As part of our Learning Projects, along with a number of other exciting learning opportunities, the children will use atlases and maps to locate rainforests and the Polar Regions, they will also learn about the animals and nature that thrive in these contrasting climates.
-The children will also be researching, studying and writing about famous explorers who have shaped and aided our knowledge of both rainforests and the Polar Regions.
-Finally, they will be thinking about the affects humans have had on both rainforests and the Polar Regions, and how climate change, deforestation and pollution have changed these important parts of our planet.
+In the Autumn Term, we had two very exciting Learning Projects: Autumn 1 was ‘Rainforests’ and for Autumn 2 ‘Polar Regions’.
+As part of our Learning Projects, along with a number of other exciting learning opportunities, the children used atlases and maps to locate rainforests and the Polar Regions.
+They also learnt about the animals and nature that thrive in these contrasting climates.
+The children researched, studied and wrote about famous explorers who have shaped and aided our knowledge of both rainforests and the Polar Regions.
+Finally, they thought about the affects humans have had on both rainforests and the Polar Regions, and how climate change, deforestation and pollution have changed these important parts of our planet.

 Below, please see the knowledge organiser our 'Rainforests and Polar Regions' project and the curriculum planning overviews for LKS2 and UKS2.

 Summer Term- 'Land and Sea'